toitware/demo-flutter/README.md

-# Toit Flutter Demo
+# Flutter Demo

-A project showcasing how [Flutter] and [Toit] can work together.
+A project showcasing how a [Flutter] app can talk to an embedded device using [Toit].

 [Flutter]: https://flutter.dev
 [Toit]: https://toit.io